tpm2dev/tpm.dev.tutorials/Intro/README.md

 Hardware TPMs have very little non-volatile (NV) memory.
 They also have very limited volatile memory as well.

+Keys can be moved to NV storage, to a point.

+Keys can also be persisted off-TPM by saving them (see above).
+For this the TPM will encrypt the exported key in a symmetric secret key that only the TPM knows, and only the same TPM can reload it.

 PCRs always exist, but they get reset on restart.

-Keys can be moved to NV storage.

 ## Non-Volatile (NV) Indexes